 - Only about 20% of those who are struggling with opioid addiction receive any kind of treatment.

 - That means nearly 80% of people with opioid addiction won’t get help.

 - Of those who are fortunate enough to seek help, less than half will receive effective outpatient treatment.

 - Approximately 90% of those facing opioid addiction won’t get effective help.

 This has to change.
 Unfortunately, though, many states have regulations on the books that push people to detox programs instead of outpatient drug rehab.
 For those on Medicaid, some states even require proof that a patient has failed out of detox-only programs before approving coverage for a more comprehensive treatment option with buprenorphine.

 Alternatives to Detox Programs

-A study that was published recently in the Annals of Internal Medicine emphasized the need for better public policies.
-Those limiting access to evidence-based treatment options are hurting patients and actively costing taxpayers a great deal.
+A recently published study in the Annals of Internal Medicine emphasized the need for better public policies.
+Those limiting access to evidence-based treatment options is hurting patients and actively costing taxpayers a great deal.
 If for a single year all those seeking treatment for addiction were funneled into outpatient drug rehab with buprenorphine instead of medically supervised detox programs, the collective savings over the lifetime of that single year’s patients would be nearly $4 billion, according to the recent study.